 Nine years (and over 40 posts) ago, at the outset of my work on this blog, I hoped to show how the history of a city (Asheville) and of ordinary …

 Read moreEvery marriage is two marriages: his and hers.
-Jessie Bernard, The Future of Marriage (1973)1 After a short train ride north from Asheville in late August 1934, John Whisnant and…
+Jessie Bernard, The Future of Marriage (1973)((See also Jessie Bernard.))
+After a short train ride north from Asheville in late August 1934,…

 Read moreI used to think that well, maybe, someday I could still go, you know.
 I thought well, maybe down the road somewhere I could still go.
 Mary Neal Rudisill Whisnant,…